Do Chow Chows Shed? Analysis of a Double-Coated Dog

 Although a smooth-coated Chow has the hint of a ruff framing its face, it is nowhere near as prominent as what you see on the long-haired type.

 Smooth-coated Chow Chows also do not have feathers or pantaloons.
-However, they have an extremely dense woolly undercoat, and they shed in similar patterns to their rough-coated counterparts.
+However, they have an extremely dense woolly undercoat and shed in similar patterns to their rough-coated counterparts.

 How is a Chow Chow’s coat type unique?